Green Beret who exploded Cybertruck in Las Vegas struggled with injuries and said he was depressed, ex-girlfriend says

 US officials familiar with Livelsberger’s military records told CNN he had been diagnosed with depression last year but had not been assessed to be a risk of violence or suicide.

-He spoke of injuries, pain and exhaustion in texts to Arritt while they were dating, the AP reported.
-“Just some concussions,” he said in a text about a deployment in Afghanistan, according to the AP.

-“My life has been a personal hell for the last year,” he said in a text to her not long after they started dating, the AP reported, citing messages she provided to the news organization.
-“It’s refreshing to have such a nice person come along.”
+In one exchange, Livelsberger wrote, “I’m depressed I’m (not) going anywhere tonight.”

+When Arritt responded that she’d downloaded a documentary, Livelsberger said, “I just need to get my head straight.”
+Asked if there’s anything Arritt can do to help, he said: “Nah just understand.”

-She stopped hearing from him in July 2022, but he texted her on December 28 and they exchanged messages between then and December 31.
+Arritt stopped hearing from Livelsberger in July 2022, she said.
+But he texted her on December 28 and they exchanged messages between then and December 31 – including those about the Cybertruck.

-He texted about the Cybertruck authorities say he rented, Arritt told CNN.

 “We had worked on my Tesla together back in 2019, so it was kind of … he thought I would be excited about the Tesla,” she told CNN.

+Livelsberger wrote of “political grievances,” armed conflicts elsewhere and domestic issues in the days leading up to his suicide, officials said Friday, citing two letters they say they found on a cell phone in the truck.

+In one letter, the driver of the Cybertruck said the incident was intended as “a wake-up call,” according to police.
+He wrote in the letter recovered by investigators that “Americans only pay attention to spectacles and violence” and “fireworks and explosives” were best to get his point across.
+But a second letter called for action to remove Democrats from the government and military and the possibility of occupying roads and federal buildings, not ruling out the use of force.

-“I had no idea (he was planning anything), and I have so much guilt because I feel like I could have done something,” Arritt told CNN.
+“I had no idea (he was planning anything),” Arritt told CNN, “and I have so much guilt because I feel like I could have done something.”

 “All he wanted to do was be there for his teammates,” she told CNN about his military service.
 “He wanted to help them and protect them and be the first one to rush into battle to help his teammates.”